TRMRai/TRMR-voiceagent/README.md

 ### 3️⃣ Real-time communication with hardware

-TEN Agent is now running on the Espressif ESP32-S3 Korvo V3 development board, an excellent way to integrate realtime communication with LLM on hardware.
+TRMR Agent is now running on the Espressif ESP32-S3 Korvo V3 development board, an excellent way to integrate realtime communication with LLM on hardware.

-Check out the [integration guide](https://github.com/TEN-framework/ten-framework/tree/main/ai_agents/esp32-client) for more details.
+Check out the [integration guide](https://github.com/TRMR-framework/trmr-framework/tree/main/ai_agents/esp32-client) for more details.

 <div align="right">